Canada–Cuba relations: Post-Cuban Missile Crisis

-Although Diefenbaker was defeated in the 1963 election, his policy with Cuba was continued by the Liberal Party most notably during Pierre Trudeau tenure as prime minister, who long held the opinion that Canada needed to establish a foreign policy, "independent of American influence".
+Although Diefenbaker was defeated in the 1963 election, his policy with Cuba was continued by the Liberal Party most notably during Pierre Trudeau's tenure as prime minister, who long held the opinion that Canada needed to establish a foreign policy, "independent of American influence".
 The Canadian government was critical of the United States embargo against Cuba during the 1960s and 1970s, objecting to American attempts to block trade to Cuba by Canadian-based American subsidiaries.

 However, Canadian diplomats also conducted intelligence-gathering missions in Cuba on behalf of the United States.
 The intelligence-sharing arrangement was formalized after Kennedy met Pearson at a summit in Hyannis Port, Massachusetts, and asked whether the Canadian government would abet U.S. intelligence-gathering efforts in Cuba.
 These activities included monitoring Soviet compliance to withdraw its missiles, and surveilling the Soviet's continued informal presence in Cuba.
 This intelligence-gathering arrangement continued for several years into Trudeau's tenure as Canada's prime minister.

 In 1975, the United States passed legislation that loosened the restrictions of its embargo, permitting Canadian and other foreign subsidiaries of American-based companies to conduct trade with Cuba.

 In 1976, Trudeau spent three days in Cuba and sparked a personal friendship with Castro.
 The visit was also the first by a Western nation to Cuba since 1960.
 Trudeau's trip to Cuba was criticized by Diefenbaker, given Cuba's involvement in the Angolan Civil War.
 Remarks made by Trudeau in Cuba, notably "Viva Cuba!
 Viva Fidel Castro," was also criticized by Diefenbaker, and Thomas Cossitt, a Canadian Member of Parliament.
 In his memoirs, Trudeau noted that Castro downplayed Cuba's involvement in Angola during his visit, and he had only realized the extent of Cuba's involvement after returning to Ottawa.
 Shortly after his visit to Cuba, Trudeau cut foreign aid to Cuba.

 In January 1977, Canadian-Cuban relations were strained after details were made public that the Cuban government used a consular mission in Montreal for intelligence-gathering purposes.
 However, the consulate had been under surveillance by Canadian law enforcement as early as 1972, with Canadian authorities already aware of the Cuban mission's ulterior uses for the building.
 Although Canadian authorities monitored the Cuban consulate, authorities did not take any action against consulate officials until 1977, when details of Cuban espionage were disclosed to the public, forcing authorities to act and expel them from the country.
 Five Cuban nationals were expelled from Canada, including three diplomats.
 In a statement of admission, the Cuban government stated it used the consulate in Montreal for intelligence gathering, although noted its activities were directed against Cuba's "enemies," including the United States government and the CIA.

 In 1984, the Canadian government passed the Foreign Extraterritorial Measures Act, a law designed to dissuade Canadian-based American subsidiaries from taking part in the American economic embargo of Cuba.